Oracle Complexity in Nonsmooth Nonconvex Optimization: Proof of prop: hard 1dim

-Indeed, by a classic confidence boosting argument, assuming it is true for some $\delta_{0},\Acal_0,T_0$, we define an algorithm $\Acal$ which simulates $N$ independent copies of $\Acal_{0}$, and returns the point with the smallest function value over all seen iterates along all the independent copies.
+Namely, there exists some algorithm $\Acal$ that gets to the exact minimum of any function in $\Hcal$ within some finite time $T$, with some positive probability $\delta$.
+But note that a classic confidence boosting argument shows that if \eqref{eq: exist T,delta} holds for \emph{some} $0<\delta<1$, then it actually holds for \emph{any} $0<\delta<1$ (with an appropriate blow up in running time).
+Indeed, assuming it is true for some $\delta_{0},\Acal_0,T_0$, we define an algorithm $\Acal$ which simulates $N$ independent copies of $\Acal_{0}$, and returns the point with the smallest function value over all seen iterates along all the independent copies.
 By standard Chernoff-Hoeffding bounds one easily gets that for $N$ being some function of $\delta_0$ and $\delta$, $\Acal$ satisfies \eqref{eq: exist T,delta} for $T=N\cdot T_{0}$.
+Hence,

 We fix $\delta=\frac{1}{2}$, and let $\Acal,T_{0}$ be it's associated algorithm and iteration number.
-By Yao's lemma, we can assume $\Acal$ is deterministic and provide a distribution over hard functions.
-Namely, it is enough to show that
+By Yao's lemma \citep{yao1977probabilistic}, we can assume $\Acal$ is deterministic and provide a distribution over hard functions.
+Namely, in order to arrive at a contradiction it is enough to show that

 for some distribution over $\sigma$, such that $\forall\sigma:h_\sigma\in\Hcal$.

 Before delving into the technical details, we turn to explain the intuition behind the construction.
 We consider functions $h^{N}_{\sigma}$ indexed by $\sigma\in\{0,1\}^N,N\in\NN$.
 The function $h_{\sigma_1}^{1}$ ``tilts to the left'' if $\sigma_1=0$, and ``tilts to the right'' if $\sigma_1=1$ (see \figref{fig:h_1dim_hard}).
 Given these two functions, we define the functions for $N=2$, such that $\sigma_1$ determines an ``outer'' tilt, while $\sigma_2$ determines an ``inner'' tilt which behaves like $h^1_{\sigma_2}$ (once again, see \figref{fig:h_1dim_hard}).
 These functions are such that for any point outside the outer tilted segment, it's value does not depend on the inner tilt - that is, on $\sigma_2$.
 We continue this process recursively for any $N\in\NN$, such that the larger $i$ is, $\sigma_i$ determines finer tilts in smaller segments.
 The construction has the property that for all points outside the tilt determined by $\sigma_i$, the function's values do not depend on $\sigma_{i+1},\dots,\sigma_{N}$.
 Thus, by setting $N$ large enough relatively to $T$, we will be able to ensure that $x_1,\dots,x_T$ are not likely to depend on $\sigma_{N}$, therefore missing the minimum which does depend on it.
 To that end, we define the following functions: